ah45/docker-kafka/README.md

 (the default of 7000 should be fine) and should set `JMX_HOST` to the link name you'll use (e.g. `--env JMX_HOST=kafka1` if you'll link it to the collector container as `--link <kafka container>:kafka1`.)

+## Logging

+All of the Kafka logs are redirected to `stdout` and `stderr` rather than being logged to files. `WARN`ings and `ERROR`s are logged to `stderr` with everything else sent to `stdout`.

+The JVM garbage collection logs are still produced, per default Kafka configuration, and saved in `/var/log/kafkaServer-gc.log` but are rotated on a ten file/50MB per file basis.

 ## References